HoverRace: HoverRace as shareware

-As Orphaned Work
+As orphaned work

-As there was no official support by the developer anymore, the game-community took up the fixing and patching efforts themselves (Fan patches).
+As there was no official support by the developer anymore, the game-community took up the fixing and patching efforts themselves.
 The game, hosted by several sites, was hex-edited and resource hacked to enable free use for all users, allowing racing of up to 10 players (instead of 8 as before), to use the illegally acquired IMR, and was modified to allow racing with the E-On craft again.
 Popular management of the game switched hands many times.
 Former websites that managed the game include hoverrace.com (whose ownership has switched hands several times as well), hoverrace.ds98.com, and mydan.com.

 To compensate for the game's aging graphics and interface, attempts were made to entice new players.
 Various improvements were made to the stolen IMR source code, while others modernized websites, implemented forums, designed replacement scoreservers, interactive room bots, and controlled versions with cheats, which were all attempts to maintain the number of current players as well as bringing in new ones.

 In August 2006, Ryan Curtin received the source code from Richard Langlois, and published it, allowing full public access.
-The original license, written in 2006, was temporary, expiring in 2009.
-However, on November 29, 2008, Langlois removed the expiration date.
+The original license, written in 2006, was temporary, expiring in 2009, but in November 2008, Langlois removed the expiration date.
 The full original source code is still available to the public.

 From 2006 to summer 2008, little development was done on the source code.
 Without an active source code repository and bug-tracking website, and without motivated coders, nothing happened.
 Then, in summer 2008, a subversion repository was set up and development began.
 In addition to this version, managed by HoverRace.com, another member of the HoverRace community started HoverRace Plus, intending to fork the original HoverRace source code.
-HoverRace Plus is now defunct, as a new fork called OpenHover has similar goals, and made an alpha release on December 14, 2008.
+HoverRace Plus is now defunct, as a new fork called OpenHover has similar goals, and made an alpha release in December 2008.
 OpenHover is a fork of HoverRace.com's HoverRace 1.23, with some changes such as chat sounds, various bug fixes, and the distinction between non-registered users, and registered monitors.

 2009 saw the release of HoverX, a clone of the original HoverRace.
 Although fully functional it saw little support from the remaining community and became little more than a demo for its unique low latency engine which is now open source.